Stono/migsql/README.md

 ## Contributing
 This project has been developed using Test Driven Development, with rspec.
 Everything is configured to run automatically with Guard.

+You'll need to configure spec/spec_helper.rb with the details of a local SQL server, as some of the tests assert on actual sql manipulations.

 Further to this, the branching strategy is gitflow (https://github.com/nvie/gitflow), so please ensure you do your work in feature branches first.